angry-goose-initiative/.github/profile/README.md

 # Linux-y Stuffs!

-We also maintain a fork of the kernel [here](https://github.com/angry-goose-initiative/linux), and have tools to automate setting up a Linux image for AGI project in the [build-linux](https://github.com/angry-goose-initiative/build-linux) repo.
+We also maintain a fork of the kernel [here](https://github.com/angry-goose-initiative/linux), and have tools to automate setting up a Linux image for AGI projects in the [build-linux](https://github.com/angry-goose-initiative/build-linux) repo.

 # Pronunciation